Skip to main content

 The goal when loading data into a Druid datasource is to optimize the schema and layout so that Druid can deliver fast ad-hoc analytics for your end users.

-To load data into Druid, you can use the Druid console or the Druid API to define ingestion tasks.
-Among other things, Druid uses ingestion tasks to:
+To load data into Druid, you can use the Druid console (batch and streaming), SQL-based ingestion API (batch), or the Supervisor API (streaming).
+These are different ways to define tasks used for the different stages of ingestion, including:

-• Connect to the system hosting your original data.
+• Connecting to the system hosting your original data.

-• Perform ingestion-time data transformation including filtering, concatenation, string processing, and other data manipulation functions.
+• Performing ingestion-time data transformation including filtering, concatenation, string processing, and other data manipulation functions.

-• Create the schema for a datasource if it doesn’t already exist.
+• Creating the schema for a datasource if it doesn’t already exist.

-• Add data to the datasource, including appending new segments to existing segment sets.
+• Adding data to the datasource, including appending new segments to existing segment sets.

-• Organize the data layout in segments on disk.
+• Organizing the data layout in segments on disk.

 Ingestion tasks replace CREATE_TABLE and INSERT INTO..., SELECT...
 INTO, and similar commands used to load data into a relational database.

 During ingestion, Druid transforms your original data into time-chunked files called segments.
 Segments reside on disks in deep storage.
-Druid data retrieval services called Historicals load the segment files from deep storage to make them available for querying.
+Druid data retrieval services called Historicals load the segment files from deep storage to make them available for low-latency querying.
+You can also keep data only in deep storage and query from there, trading performance for lower cost.

 Efficient organization of your data into segments on disk can improve query performance within Druid.